corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 ### Mismatched Class Properties / Constructor Parameters

-Consider an example where you wish to ensure that a property of class whose type is some form of container is always sorted using some specific criteria yet you wish to maintain the immutability of the class.
+Consider an example where you wish to ensure that a property of class whose type is some form of container is always sorted using some specific criteria, yet you wish to maintain the immutability of the class.

 This can be implemented as follows: